mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 | HDMI | Not tested | Not tested, but there is a high probability of not working. |
 <br>

-## Recommeneded BIOS Settings / Modifications
+## Recommended BIOS Settings / Modifications
 Incorrect modification may brick you device, please be CAREFUL when operating.
 - `Secure Boot: Disabled`
   - It will be unbootable without setting this to `Disabled`.